orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

 ## Reuse External Orion and CrateDB

-If you only need to run Quantumleap to complete your setup, you can simply run
+If you only need to run QuantumLeap to complete your setup, you can simply run

     docker run -d -p 8668:8668 -e "CRATE_HOST=http://your_crate_location" smartsdk/quantumleap

-The environment variable *CRATE_HOST* will tell Quantumleap where to reach Crate, so you need to provide a reachable hostname where CrateDB is running.
+The environment variable *CRATE_HOST* will tell QuantumLeap where to reach Crate, so you need to provide a reachable hostname where CrateDB is running.
 By default QL will append the port (4200) to the hostname.

 For more options see [docker run reference](https://docs.docker.com/engine/reference/run/).